reshamas/reshamas.github.io/_posts/2018-08-05-write-speak-code:-raises-hope-for-an-inclusive-tech-culture.md

   - women of color were well-represented on stage
 - Language
   - gender inclusive language was explained, examples were given
-  - personally, it was terrific to be at an event where I did not have to hear "You guys..."
+  - personally, it was refreshing to be at an event where I did not have to hear "You guys..."
   - any misstep of language use was acknowledged
   - ableist language was explained, including its impact, examples were given
 - Gender Pronouns